 The cruise is around 75 minutes, 15 minutes longers than taking the cruise from Amsterdam Central Station.

-We were pleased that we took the boat from Rijksmuseum since we didn’t have to wait in line to get on the ship, saving us a lot of time.
+I was pleased that I took the boat from Rijksmuseum since I didn’t have to wait in line to get on the ship, saving me a lot of time.

 What is the best time to take the canal cruise? (h4)